ocaml/ocaml.org/data/tutorials/language/0it_00_values_functions.md

 **Note**: If you're getting an `Unbound module error` in macOS, run this first: `#require "unix";;`.

-To produce its result, no data needs to be passed to that function.
-The result is entirely determined by external factors.
-If it was passed information, it would not be used.
-But something must be passed as a parameter to trigger the request of the current time from the operating system.

-Since the function must receive data to trigger the computation but the data is going to be ignored, it makes sense to provide the `()` value.
-What is discarded is meaningless in the first place.

-A similar reasoning applies to functions producing an effect instead of being externally determined or influenced.
+The result of the `Unix.time` function is determined only by external factors.
+To perform the side effect, the function must be applied to an argument.
+Since no data needs to be passed, the argument is the `()` value.

 Consider `print_endline`.
 It prints the string it was passed to standard output, followed by a line termination.
 ```ocaml
 # print_endline;;
 - : string -> unit = <fun>
 ```
-Since the purpose of the function is only to produce an effect, it has no meaningful data to return; therefore, again, it makes sense to return the `()` value.
+Since the purpose of the function is only to produce an effect, it has no meaningful data to return; it returns the `()` value.

-This illustrates the relationship between functions intended to have side effects and the `unit` type.
+This illustrates the relationship between functions that have side effects and the `unit` type.
 The presence of the `unit` type does not indicate the presence of side effects.
 The absence of the `unit` type does not indicate the absence of side effects.
-But when no data needs to be passed as input or can be returned as output, the `unit` type should be used to indicate it and suggest the presence of side effects.
+But when no data needs to be passed as input or can be returned as output, the `unit` type is used.

 ## What Makes Functions Different From Other Values

-Functions are supposed to be exactly as other values; however, there are three restrictions:
+Functions are like other values; however, there are restrictions:

 1. Function values cannot be displayed in interactive sessions.
 The placeholder `<fun>` is displayed instead.
 This is because there is nothing meaningful to print.
 Once parsed and typed-checked, OCaml discards the function's source code and nothing remains to be printed.
 ```ocaml